producersmarket/producers-blogging-webapp/README.md

 ## GitHub access

-Make sure you are using the GIT Bash on Windows
+If you are on Windows, make sure you are using the GIT Bash console not the CMD prompt.

 ### Configure the user email address
 git config --global user.email "INSERT GITHUB EMAIL ADDRESS HERE"